Big Cinemas Manhattan

 7 people favorited this theater

-Opened in 1969 as the Cine Malibu with Daniele Gaubert in “Camille 2000”, it was an art house theatre located in Midtown East, Manhattan.
-It belonged to a cluster of single, twin, and triplex movie theaters; all of which were within two blocks of each other.
+Opened on July 16, 1969 as the Cine Malibu with Daniele Gaubert in “Camille 2000”, it was an art house theatre located in Midtown East, Manhattan.
+It belonged to a cluster of single, twin, and triplex movie theatres; all of which were within two blocks of each other.

 One of many subterranean venues around the city, this single screen theatre was reached through a small entrance that originates on E. 59th Street.
 The entrance continued past a modest concession area and then ended at a staircase, descending to theatre level.

-In 2000, the theatre was one of the few theaters to show a director’s cut of Luc Besson’s “The Big Blue”.
+In 2000, the theatre was one of the few theatre’s to show a director’s cut of Luc Besson’s “The Big Blue”.

 By 2010, it had been renamed Big Cinemas Manhattan, and was operated by Phoenix Big Cinemas.
 It was closed in January 2014.